The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: A Brief Account of Cosmological Singularity Theorems

 A resolution to the horizon problem is to assume that the universe underwent a brief period of accelerated expansion, $a''(\tau) > 0$, immediately after the big bang and right before the radiation-dominated era.
 This would allow for causal contact between the different points on the CMB.
 This theory became known as inflationary theory and was first put forth by Alan Guth \cite{GuthInflation}.
 It also solved the flatness problem of cosmology and the magnetic monopole problem of certain grand unified theories \cite{WeinbergCos}.

-Assuming an inflationary era, $a''(\tau) > 0$, then Friedmann's equations imply that the strong energy conditon must be violated.
+Assuming an inflationary era, $a''(\tau) > 0$, then Friedmann's equation implies $\rho + 3p < 0$.
+Hence inflationary models do not satisfy the strong energy condition.
 Therefore the singularity theorems above no longer apply.
 New singularity theorems were sought that did not require the strong energy condition.
-This was done by Borde and Vilenkin \cite{Borde, BV} and others \cite{GLcosmo}.
+This was done by Borde and Vilenkin \cite{Borde, BV} and others \cite{GLcosmo, Lesourd_2019}.
 Borde and Vilenkin found that some models of inflationary theory also violate the weak energy condition \cite{BVweakviolation}.
 Then Guth, Borde, and Vilenkin produced a singularity theorem \cite{BGV}, which showed that, even if the weak energy condition is violated, then one has past incompleteness.
 However their theorem only applies to inflating regions of a spacetime.
 For example, their theorem applies to the Milne universe (because their theorem only requires an averaged Hubble expansion condition), but the Milne universe isometrically embeds into Minkowski space which is geodesically complete.
 See Figure \ref{singularity theorem counterexample figure}.

+Note that the geodesic displayed in Figure \ref{singularity theorem counterexample figure} is not a geodesic of a comoving observer.
+All the comoving observers emanate from the origin $\ms{O}$ (see Figure \ref{comoving figure in intro}).
+Section \ref{horizon problem section} gives a derivation of this result.